Thursday, 18 July 2024

 I saw this reshared by a friend on their social media.
 Part 1 was a paragraph on 'How to bring new and young people into our tango?' which is a question apparently doing the rounds just now.
 This feeding off each other's ideas in the blogosphere, which soons turns into forms of plagiarism, is one of the reasons I rarely read most tango opinion blogs, and then only from those I feel have scruples and who have the backbone to do their own thing.
 Still, it is a valid question, or would be if it specified about bringing them where, exactly.

 But part 2 sets warning bells jangling with "the mouthpiece" speaking for "the community".
-And then the trite and self congratulatory comment about what is required to be a tango dancer, reveals more of the character.
-As the shallowness of the thought it depressing it is another of the reasons I avoid reading tango blogs and pronouncements.
+The trite and self congratulatory comment about what is required to be a tango dancer reveals more of the character.
+Another reason I avoid reading tango blogs and pronouncements is the depressing shallowness of thought.

 DJ "authenticity"